 The winery "Winzerhof Martin Walzer" is located in the municipality of Gneixendorf, a district of Krems

-, in the Lower Austrian wine-growing region Kremstal
+, in the Lower Austrian wine-growing region of Kremstal

 .
-The parental business was taken over by Martin Walzer in 2009.
-A special feature is the 130-meter-long former monastery cellar of the Aldersbach Monastery in Bavaria dating from the 14th century.
-The vineyards comprise nine hectares of vineyards in the areas of Gebling
+The parental farm was taken over by Martin Walzer in 2009.
+A special feature is the 130-metre-long former monastery cellar of the Aldersbach Abbey in Bavaria, dating from the 14th century.
+The vineyards cover nine hectares of vines in the Gebling

-, Haide, Kobel and Wolfsgraben.
-They are exclusively planted with white wine varieties such as Grüner Veltliner, Riesling, Rivaner, Chardonnay and Gelber Muskateller.
-They are cultivated in a natural way according to ecological
+, Haide, Kobel and Wolfsgraben vineyards.
+They are planted exclusively with white wine varieties such as Grüner Veltliner, Riesling, Rivaner, Chardonnay and Gelber Muskateller.
+The vineyards are cultivated according to organic

 .
-The sweet wines such as Beerenauslese, Trockenbeerenauslese and Eiswein are harvested particularly gently in the third to fourth harvesting pass.
-A bottle-fermented sparkling wine is also produced.
+The sweet wines such as Beerenauslesen, Trockenbeerenauslesen and Eisweine are harvested particularly gently in the third or fourth harvest.
+A bottle-fermented vintner's sparkling wine is also produced.